Tricky Business (Australian TV series): Recurring

+Guests

 Ratings

 The first episode of Tricky Business was due to air at 9:30pm on 14 May 2012, however, The Voice Australia ran over its time slot by 12 minutes.
 Michael Bodey from The Australian reported Tricky Business was tempered by The Voice's lead-in.
 It lost almost one million viewers in the first five minutes and averaged between 700–900,000 for the last half-hour of its broadcast.
 Overall, the episode pulled in an average of 1.16 million viewers.

 Home media

 On 26 July 2012, Ezy DVD Australia released information of Tricky Business.
-The DVD will be released on 16 August 2012, in a 3 disc set, with special features including;
+The DVD was released by Roadshow Entertainment on 16 August 2012, in a 3 disc set, with special features including;